 The Small Business offering is based on the MiVoice Business Multi Instance product.
-It allow creation and setup of new MiVoice Business instances very quickly, and without having to deploy new server hardware.
+It allows creation and setting up of new MiVoice Business instances very quickly, and without having to deploy new server hardware.

 Platform Manager, a feature of MiCloud Management Portal, automates creation and upgrade of customers, based on blueprints you create.